barkode/Pontoon/README.md

 - HTML5 - used to write structure and foundation of code for website.
 - CSS3 - used for styling all content and page structure on site.
 - Git - used to track code changes and as a version control system.
+- JavaScript - JavaScript was used as the main programming language to ensure the site's interactivity.
+The logic of the game is also written in JavaScript.
+- VSCOde - used as a main IDE.

 [Back to top](#content)